First-order optimality conditions for non-commutative optimization problems: Non-commutative constraint qualification

-Take $p=q$ (the polynomial tuple in Eq.~\eqref{MF}).
-Provided that $k$ is large enough so that the degree conditions \eqref{degree_SOS} of the SOS decompositions in Eq.~\eqref{MF} hold, this implies that there exist constants $\{K_i\}_i\subset \R^+$, independent of $\{\epsilon_i\}_i$, such that
+it holds that } Take $p=q$ (the polynomial tuple in Eq.~\eqref{MF}).
+Provided that $k$ is large enough so that the SOS decompositions in Eq.~\eqref{MF} can be evaluated by $\{\mu_i^k\}_i$, this implies that there exist constants $\{K_i\}_i\subset \R^+$, independent of $\{\epsilon_i\}_i$, such that

 Since $\sigma^\star(\nabla_xf(q))$ is bounded (by the Archimedean condition) and $\mu^k_i(1)+1\geq \mu^k_i(1)+\epsilon_i\geq 0$, it follows that the values $\{|\mu^k_i(1)|:i\in I\}$ are upper bounded by a constant $C\in\R^+$.